educelab/ink-id/UnsupervisedLearning/VAE/README.md

 to identify ink features that are not visible to the human eye.
 This network will train on any volume (specified by a path) and capture the output of individual neurons over the entire volume.

-##### Capturing neuron outputs happens in three steps
-* first, the program saves neuron samples to a unique directory
-    * the naming scheme of the directory must be `1/sample1/*.jpg` where the first `1/` means the first layer in the autoencoder and the `sample1/` means the first sample of that layer
-* second, the program uses `ffmpeg` to generate a video for each sample
-* third, the program constructs on large video of all the video samples
-    * this is to make the analyzing process quicker -- each video is created at 10 fps

 ##### Configuring the network

 Adjust the following hash table to configure the network.